neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 #### Understanding MIXED behavioral phenotypes

-It is possible that there are conditions under which neither behavioral phenotypes are evolutionarily stable, but a population consisting of both co-existing phenotypes is.
+It is possible that there are conditions under which neither behavioral phenotypes alone are evolutionarily stable, but a population consisting of both co-existing phenotypes is.
 For example, we know of behavioral phenotypes that have higher fitness than the alternative only when that alternative exists.

 Here are a few as examples:
-- *sitter* versus *rover* foraging behavior (https://doi.org/10.1038/nature05764)
+- *sitter* versus *rover* foraging behavior ([fruit flies](https://doi.org/10.1038/nature05764))
 - *singing* versus *silent* mate attraction behavior ([crickets](https://doi-org.ezproxy.wesleyan.edu/10.1098/rsbl.2006.0539))
 - *fighter* versus *pacifist* resource conflict resolution (when the cost of losing a fight is high)
-- *sneaky* versus *dominant* versus *monogamous* mating behavior (side-blotched lizards)
+- *sneaky* versus *dominant* versus *monogamous* mating behavior (side-blotched lizards... see video and game theory model below)

 <div class="pbs-viral-player-wrapper" style="position: relative; padding-top: calc(56.25% + 43px);"><iframe src="https://player.pbs.org/viralplayer/2365819768/" allowfullscreen allow="encrypted-media" style="position: absolute; top: 0; width: 100%; height: 100%; border: 0;"></iframe></div>